 Air quality monitoring and reporting

 We monitor, review and assess air quality every month, using a network of diffusion tubes throughout the district.
 These tubes are mostly found in the air quality management areas to monitor the current levels of Nitrogen Dioxide.

 Every year, we have to produce an Annual Status Report (previously known as Updating and Screening Assessments and Progress Reports).
 These reports show the monitoring we have done and the steps we have taken so far to improve the air quality in the area.
-Copies of the air quality reports in South Somerset can be found on the related content section.
+Copies of the air quality reports in South Somerset can be found below.

 The updating and screening assessments (USAs) and progress reports give an overview of air quality for a certain year.

 The air quality action plans show the assessment of measures taken to improve air quality in Yeovil.